Umuzi-org/ACN-syllabus/content/language-agnostic/validate-id-number/_index.md

 #### Step 2:

-Write enough code to make your test pass
+Write enough code to make your test pass.

 Pseudocode: